sebastianBaquero98/personalPortafolio/README.md

 The personal web page was made using HTML, CSS and BOOTSTRAP.
 Its divided in 4 sections that are between a nav bar and a footer.
 The navigation bar has 4 elements (Personal Portafolio, About Me, My Projects, My Hobbies).
 Each item before mentioned takes you to the section of the page.
 The footer has three columns that contains overall information.

 #### First Section
 The first section is a banner with my name and some features that describe me as well as a card wich has my name, the school where I study and links to my social media pages.
+[ICONS NOT SHOWING] Just shows boxes :(
 #### Second Section
 The next section is the **about me** section which contains a small description about what I believe in and my profesional experience.
 As well is has some features that describe my in a job environment
 #### Third Section